 Keep extensions up to date

-Keep your browser light
+Optimize performance by keeping your browser light

 Again, extensions are just little pieces of software.
 As with any other software, the more you have on your device (or in your browser) the more likely you are to see slowdowns or other performance issues.
-Removing unused extensions can improve your browser speed and computer processor (especially if the extension is constantly running in the background).
+Removing unused extensions can improve your browser speed and computer performance (especially if the extension is constantly running in the background).

 How Brave makes extensions simple